-This book is also available on Safari, to which, as a KSU student, you have access.
-You might want to have a reference copy for yourself, though, as it may be difficult to read online.
-To see what it looks like from your home computer, you first have to activate the KSU VPN.
-If you do not already have this software on your computer, go to http://www.kent.edu/is/Network/KSU-VPN-Instructions.cfm for instructions on downloading and using the VPN.
-When you have it downloaded you also have to activate it to access KSU content.
-So with the VPN activated, go to Flashline, http://flashline.kent.edu and choose the Courses tab.
+Once you have the VPN, you have to activate it when you wish to use it.
+Click on the icon, give your password when prompted for it and hit continue.
+So with the VPN activated, go to Flashline, http://flashline.kent.edu, and choose the Courses tab.
 Scroll down and on the left you will see Safari.
+Click on it and if you've got the VPN activated, it will be available for you.
 Put in the name of the textbook in the search text box and you can read the entire text online.
 Again, see how this goes for you, or if you might want a physical copy of the text.